USAMRIID scientists develop novel 3D bioprinted tissue model

+FORT DETRICK, Md.– Scientists at the U.S. Army Medical Research Institute of Infectious Diseases have successfully created a novel 3D bioprinted vascular liver tissue model, marking a significant advancement in biomedical research and biodefense applications.

-Yantenew Gete, a contract scientist with Chenega, Cherokee Nation Integrated Health, LLC, working in USAMRIID’s Therapeutic Discovery Branch, runs diagnostics on the Cellink Bio X6™ bioprinter ensuring accurate printing during his tissue modeling projects.
-(Photo by Quentin Johnson, USAMRIID/Released)
+This breakthrough leverages cutting-edge bioprinting technology to address critical gaps in traditional research methods, offering improved testing results, cost efficiency, and enhanced physiological accuracy, says Yantenew Gete, a contract scientist with Chenega, Cherokee Nation Integrated Health, LLC, working in USAMRIID’s Therapeutic Discovery Branch.

+The 3D model offers several advantages over 2D models, which lack the complexity of a three-dimensional physiological system, and animal models, which are costly, time-consuming, and genetically different from humans.

+“3D models capture the spatial layouts of cells and native microenvironment more effectively, while accelerating research timelines, with tissue maturation sometimes occurring within a week,” says Gete.

 |Date Taken: